-11.2 CONSULTING ARCHAEOLOGIST
+11.2 CONSULTING ARCHEOLOGIST

-Hartgen Archaeological Associates will act as the Consulting Archaeologists (CA) and will work closely with the Project Preservation Officer (PPO).
+Hartgen Archeological Associates will act as the Consulting Archeologists (CA) and will work closely with the Project Preservation Officer (PPO).
 The CA will be responsible for training the PPO construction personnel on the identification of archaeological remains and the procedures for notification of the PPO when archaeological remains have been discovered or are believed to have been uncovered.
 The CA will develop a mandatory, hands-on workshop to familiarize construction personnel with examples of the types of artifacts that may be uncovered in the ground.
-The PPO and the construction team will understand cultural resources are present in different areas as well as understand the potential of unknown cultural deposits.
+The PPO and the construction team will understand of cultural resources present in different areas as well as an understanding of the potential of encountering unknown cultural deposits.

-Per the CRMP (Appendix O), the PPO or their designee will be present for all ground-disturbing activities and will have "stop work" authority as described in Section 3.
-The PPO will have the authority to cease excavation or construction work.
-In the event of encountering cultural materials or human remains, it is the responsibility of the PPO or designee to halt construction activities and contact and coordinate with the CA to visit the location of the discoveries as quickly as possible.
+Per the CRMP (Appendix O), the PPO or their designee will be present for all ground disturbing activities and will have "stop work" authority as described in Section 3.
+The PPO or their designee will have the authority to cease excavation or construction work.
+In the event of encountering cultural materials or human remains, it is the responsibility of the PPO or their designee to halt construction activities and contact and coordinate with the CA to visit the location of the discoveries as quickly as possible.
 In the event of these discoveries, the CA will have up to three workdays to excavate and remove cultural material before the construction continues.
-The

-CHPE EM&CP Chapter 11 - Cultural Resources CASE 10-T-0139 Consulting Archaeologist, in consultation with the PPO and the NYSHPO, may request additional archaeological field assistance to complete the necessary work in a timely manner.
-It is the responsibility of the PPO to work with the appropriately trained archaeologists to ensure that the survey and assessment of any change in the APE is completed prior to construction taking place.
+The Consulting Archaeologist, in consultation with the PPO and the NYSHPO, may request additional archeological field assistance to complete the necessary work in a timely manner.
+It is the responsibility of the PPO or their designee to work with the appropriately trained archeologists to ensure that the survey and assessment of any change in the APE is completed prior to construction taking place.

-The Certificate Holders will refrain from undertaking construction in areas where archaeological surveys have not been completed and until such time as the appropriate authorities, including NYSHPO and DPS Staff, have reviewed the results of any additional historic properties and archaeological surveys that are required (CC 108).
+The Certificate Holders will refrain from undertaking construction in areas where archeological surveys have not been completed and until such time as the appropriate authorities, including NYSHPO and DPS Staff, have reviewed the results of any additional historic properties and archeological surveys that are required.

-11.3 UNANTICIPATED DISCOVERY OF ARCHAEOLOGICAL RESOURCES
+11.3 UNANTICIPATED DISCOVERY OF ARCHAELOGICAL RESOURCES

-The specific procedures for the unanticipated discovery of archaeological resources during the Project's construction were developed in consultation with the necessary state, federal, and local agencies and described in the CRMP (Appendix O).
-As specified in the CRMP, should archaeological materials be encountered during constructions, the Certificate Holders will stabilize the area and cease all construction activities in the immediate vicinity of the find, and protect the site from further damage (BMP Document Section 17.1).
+The specific procedures for the unanticipated discovery of archaeological resources during Project's construction were developed in consultation with the necessary State, Federal, and Local agencies and described in the CRMP (Appendix O).
+As specified in the CRMP, should archeological materials be encountered during constructions, the Certificate Holders will stabilize the area and cease all construction activities in the immediate vicinity of the find, and protect the site from further damage (BMP Document Section 17.1).

 As stated in the BMP Document, typically, measures and barriers to avoid known archaeological sites include installation of temporary fencing, and site delineation of Facility maps.
-Where needed Specific control measures and barriers will be developed in consultation with the NYSHPO and other Consulted Parties, as appropriate.
-In addition, cultural resources sensitivity training will be provided to all contractors and others that will be working on the Facility in a capacity that has the potential to cause ground-disturbing activities in areas of known historic properties or areas where construction preparation work is being conducted prior to archaeological assessment of the area (BMP Document Section 17.1).
+Where needed specific control measures and barriers will be developed in consultation with the NYSHPO and other Consulted Parties, as appropriate.
+In addition, cultural resources sensitivity training will be provided to all Contractors and others that will be working on the Facility in a capacity that has the potential to cause ground disturbing activities in areas of known historic properties or areas where construction preparation work is being conducted prior to archaeological assessment of the area (BMP Document, Section 17.1).